Skip to content

 3) Equipment

-Because David brings his own equipment to the courtroom, and uses it to practice in the office beforehand, he avoids the possible pitfall of being unfamiliar with the physical presentation equipment.
-Bringing his own equipment means scheduling a setup time in advance, taking a look at the courtroom he’ll be in, finding the outlets, and testing the equipment.
-Some courts have equipment installed already, and plugging in and testing ahead of time is a good idea for those courtrooms too.
-Even still, David also also always has a backup plan.
-Should a cable go bad, he has another.
-By being prepared, David can be assured that when it is trial time, he can focus on the art of the trial itself, with little concern for the technology.
+David brings his own equipment to the courtroom, and uses that same equipment to practice in the office beforehand.
+This means he avoids the possible pitfalls of being unfamiliar with the physical presentation equipment.
+Bringing his own equipment means scheduling a setup time in advance, taking a look at the courtroom he’ll be in, finding the electric outlets, and testing the equipment.
+Some courts have equipment installed already, and plugging in and testing ahead of time is important for those courtrooms too.
+Even still, David always has a backup plan.
+Should there be an issue with built in equipment, he is ready.
+By being prepared, David can be assured that when it is trial time, he can focus on the art of the trial itself, with little concern for the physical technology.

 While presenting your case well is an achievement, sometimes the best parts of a trial come at the end.
-In David’s case the best parts include more than the verdict he hoped for.
-On many occasions judges, juries, and even opposing counsel have complimented David’s presentation style, and the seamless use of technology to present his case.
-Preparation, and the right tools are some of the keys to his success.
+In David’s case, the best parts often include more than the verdict he hoped for.
+On many occasions, judges, juries, and even opposing counsel have complimented David’s presentation style, and his seamless use of technology to present his case.
+He credits preparation and the right tools as key to his record verdicts.

 RELATED ARTICLES